tokenized/docs/concepts-governance.md

 #### A - Absolute Threshold
 Absolute Threshold requires the number of ballots counted to exceed the threshold value when compared to the total outstanding tokens.
 Abstentions/spoiled votes detract from the liklihood of the motion/proposal passing.
 For example, in an absolute threshold vote, if the threshold was 50% and 51% of the total outstanding tokens did not vote, then the motion cannot pass.
 50% of all tokens would have had to vote for one vote option for the motion to be successful."
 #### P - Plurality
 In a Plurality vote, the option with the most votes is the winner.
-No threshold percentage is required, but a minimum threshold % value can be specified to ensure that the winning option has at least that threshold % to pass, otherwise no option wins.
+No threshold percentage is required.

 ## Creating and Running a Vote
 There are two ways for a vote action to be created, both using the Proposal Action.